Search

 QUESTIONS? hello@bostonbirdingfestival.org

 This event is free, but you must register in advance.
 Spaces are limited.
-You’ll receive an email with additional info after you register.

 We also request a signed release, which you can complete on line or print, sign, and bring or complete onsite.